carbon-io/carbond/doc/Endpoint.md

 Operations
 ----------

-Each endpoint can implement one or more operations representing one of the HTTP methods: ```GET, PUT, POST, DELETE, CREATE, HEAD, OPTIONS```.
+Each endpoint can implement one or more operations representing each of the HTTP methods: ```GET, PUT, POST, DELETE, CREATE, HEAD, OPTIONS```.

 Each operation is represented as either:
 * A function of the form ```function(req, res)```
 * An ```Operation``` object.
 This is more elaborate definition which allows for a description, parameter definitions, and other useful meta-data as well as a ```service``` function of the form ```function(req, res)```